nielssp/nielssp.dk/content/published/a-simple-vim-calculator.md

 nnoremap <leader>c :call Repl()<cr>
 ```

 You start it by pressing `<leader>c` in normal mode (or `:call Repl()`).
-I use space as my leader (`let mapleader = " "`), so by pressing space followed by "c" a prompt displays at the bottom of the window.
-To exit the REPL, you type "q" and then press enter.
+I use space as my leader (`let mapleader = " "`), so by pressing space followed by <q>c</q> a prompt displays at the bottom of the window.
+To exit the REPL, you type <q>q</q> and then press enter.
 Any expression you type while in the REPL is evaluated.
 The result of the expression is printed and saved in the `ans`-variable, so that it can be reused in the next expression.

 ```vim
 > 25 - 5